“Working through It Together,” Help for Spouses (2021)

 Immediately I felt that this was where I needed to go.
 I told my husband he could come with me if he wanted, but that I was going anyway.

 We ended up going together, he to the men’s meeting and I to the women’s.
 The ARP meetings allowed me to see that there were other women coping with the same problems as I was.
 I began to deal with the feelings I had locked away.
 I learned how to be happy, no matter what actions my husband was taking.
-His action did not have to control my own emotions, actions, feelings, or self-worth.
+His actions did not have to control my own emotions, actions, feelings, or self-worth.
 I learned to love, forgive, hold tightly to the Savior, and become independent of outside influences.
 My husband got the leap start he needed and continues to attend recovery meetings.

 As a spouse, I can love and support my husband, but I cannot fix the addiction for him.
 That is a road he has to travel.
 But I will be there for him, cheering from the sidelines for as long as it takes.
 We strive to raise our children in a happy home, both working on being friends and loving each other.
 My husband is a great father for our children, and they adore him very much.
 He is my best friend.

-I am grateful that ARP, loving priesthood leaders, and our Savior, most of all, has taught me how to love and forgive.
+I am grateful that ARP, loving priesthood leaders, and our Savior, most of all, have taught me how to love and forgive.
 Even though my husband still struggles with this addiction, because of the gospel of Jesus Christ, I can smile every day.

 *Name has been changed.